Riparo/nougat/readme.md

 Python 3.5 or newer

-uvloop, which is the basemen of misuzu for providing fast async event loop, is linux only, would be replace with asyncio in windows.
+uvloop, which is the basement of misuzu for providing fast async event loop, is linux only, would be replace with asyncio in windows.

 ## hello world